Listen To The "10 Minute Type Advice" Episode: Does An ENFP Use Both Styles Of Intuition?

 1. Intuition is Intuition

-Both Extraverted Intuition (Exploration) and Introverted Intuition (Perspectives) are forms of intuition, which means they share some common ground: they both involve pattern recognition, connecting dots, and projecting ideas into the future.
+Both Extraverted Intuition (Exploration) and Introverted Intuition (Perspectives) involve pattern recognition, connecting dots, and projecting ideas into the future.
+However, their processes differ significantly:

 -

 Exploration (Ne): “How many ways can I connect these dots?”
-Your process is fast, expansive, and thrives on interaction with the outside world.
+A fast, expansive process thriving on external input.

 -

 Perspectives (Ni): “What’s the one deep insight that emerges from these dots?”
-Ni works slowly and internally, looking for a single profound “aha” moment.
+A slow, internal process searching for profound realizations.

 2. Shadow Functions Add a Twist

-Introverted Intuition (Perspectives) is part of your shadow function set—it’s your 5th function.
-Shadow functions are available to everyone, but they operate in a clumsy, unreliable, and sometimes unconscious way.
+Perspectives (Ni) is part of your shadow function set—it’s your 5th function.
+While you may tap into it occasionally, it operates in a less reliable and sometimes unconscious way.

 3. Confusing Ni with Fi

-So, do ENFPs use both Exploration and Perspectives?
+So, do ENFPs use both Extraverted and Introverted Intuition?

 Yes—but not equally or with the same ease.
 Think of it like this: